kfb19/pebble-game-java/README.md

 ## Authors

 - Kate Belson (Undergraduate Student studying BSc Computer Science at the University of Exeter)
-- Michael Hills (Undergraduate Student studying BSc Computer Science at the University of Exeter)
+- Michael Hills (Undergraduate Student studying MSc Computer Science at the University of Exeter)

 ## Handle